Thank you for subscribing

 woman washing dishes with her elderly parent or grandparent

-Granny flats (also called DPUs) are ideal for an elderly relative.
+A granny flat or small second dwellings is ideal for an elderly relative.
 Image: Getty

 tradies installing a prefab granny flat

-How do I build a granny flat?
+How do I build a granny flat or small second home?

-The Victorian government is making it easier to build a granny flat or dwelling garden unit.
 The first step is to check your local council's requirements and seek advice from a building professional.
 Laws and approval processes vary between local councils, so make sure you understand the exact building codes, regulations, permits and application processes in your area.

 Other steps to building a granny flat on your property include: